elogur/TheFoodies/README.md

 # TheFoodies

 **TheFoodies** is a project focused on graph-based data exploration and analysis of cooking recipes.
-It aims to represent and study the relationships between recipes, ingredients, and user interactions using graph structures.
+It represents and studies the relationships between recipes, ingredients, and user interactions using graph structures.

-## Objective
+## 🎯 Objective

 The goal of this project is to explore the underlying structure of culinary data using graph techniques, in order to better understand user preferences, similarities between recipes, and culinary trends.
+The app allows users to search for recipes, view detailed descriptions, ingredients, preparation steps, and discover similar recipes based on shared ingredients and ratings.

+---

-## Requirements
+## 📦 Requirements

-To run the main notebook `main.ipynb`, you need to:

 1. Download the dataset from Kaggle:
    🔗 [Food.com Recipes and User Interactions Dataset](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions)

-2. Extract the contents of the dataset into a folder named **`archive/`** at the root of the project.
+2. Extract the contents into a folder named **`archive/`** at the root of the project.

+---

-## Project Structure
+## 🗂️ Project Structure

 - `main.ipynb` – Main notebook for loading, processing, and visualizing recipe data using graphs.
 - `archive/` – Directory containing the `.csv` files extracted from the Kaggle dataset.